 YouTubers have been earning money from merchandise sales for years, but creators had to direct traffic offsite for sales.
 Now, creators can sell to fans directly.

-In a space directly below a video (the merchandise shelf), creators with more than 10,000 subscribers can sell goods like tee-shirts, hats, phone cases, or any one of over 20 different items that make sense for their channels.
+In a space directly below a video (the merchandise shelf), creators with more than 10,000 subscribers can sell goods, such as tee-shirts, hats, phone cases, and over 20 different items that make sense for their channels.
 Ecommerce partners for Merch Self include Teespring, Crowdmade, DFTBA, Fanjoy, Represent, and Rooster Teeth.

 Paid Product Placements & Endorsements